SARVESS/Hospital_API/Readme.md

 ## Directory Structure

 1. *config*: Contains all config files like passport strategy files and mongoose files.
-2. *controllers": It Contains all the api files from where all the operations take place like registering and creating reports.
+2. *controllers*: It Contains all the api files from where all the operations take place like registering and creating reports.
 3. *models*: Contains all Schema files or how our doctor,patients and reports are going to look in database.
 4. *routes*: It contains all the routes to forward the api requests to controllers and contains different routes for doctors, patients and reports.